 Difficulty: Moderate-Difficult (Length/Terrain).

-Setting: Coastal Barrens, Beaches, partial boardwalk.
+Setting: Rocky Coastal Barrens, Sand Beaches, Peninsula.

 Facilities: Parking, outhouses.

-One of the region’s best beaches.
+One of the best #coastal hiking trails in the region.

 Follows the coastline of a large peninsula.